FrancescoSaverioZuppichini/glasses/README.md

-**Guys I have a couple of problems with the pretrained weights, some of them needs to be updated, I will try to fix it asap**
+🔥🔥**Guys I have a couple of problems with the pretrained weights, some of them needs to be updated, I will try to fix it asap**🔥🔥

 # Glasses 😎